 This is where the money is.
-Your choice of credit cards has a significant effect on your air miles rewards so we will look into it more.
+Your choice of credit cards has a significant effect on your air miles rewards so that we will look into it more.

 Points are typically earned when you make certain purchases with your card and pay off your card balance.
-While you can’t just buy things on credit and fly for free, this presents another strong opportunity to save points for a flight while doing normal everyday activities.
+While you can’t just buy things on credit and fly for free, this presents another strong opportunity to save points for a flight while doing everyday activities.
 Done at its worst, gaining air miles this way is just a tedious chore.
 At its best, this is a simple and passive way to prepare for more flights.

 Because you will always use your credit card more than you will fly, this is the faster and more efficient way to save.
 Fortunately, you can still use points from cards alongside frequent flyer program points.
 You can combine both towards the purchase of an air ticket.

-Because of the lack of predictability and stability, transferable points cards are not as easy to make use of as their fixed-rate counterparts.
+Because of the lack of predictability and stability, transferable points cards are not as easy to use as their fixed-rate counterparts.
 On the flip side, they can often be quite useful if you have a more flexible travel schedule.

 These cards are not recommended unless you plan to make good use of their specific rewards.
-But if you do intend to be a loyal customer to the airline in question, expect the best perks, including free baggage check-ins, lounge access, and occasional free flights, depending on how often you fly with them.
+But if you intend to be a loyal customer to the airline in question, expect the best perks, including free baggage check-ins, lounge access, and occasional free flights, depending on how often you fly with them.

 First of all, if you are reading this and are interested in saving on your frequent flights, you should sign up for at least one frequent flyer program.
 Start with the airline that you are most likely to use repeatedly.
 The benefits are small, but they add up.
-The combination of a frequent flyer program and the right card choice will have you racking up air miles much faster.
+Combining a frequent flyer program and the right card choice will have you racking up air miles much faster.

 Next, what better way to get started than to sign up for a card that gives you free miles when you sign up?
 Some cards offer you this option, and we will go over some of these cards soon.

 And finally, the real answer to this question depends on your own travel habits.
-While this can be a bit harder to determine, we can easily break this down into some of the most common generalizations.
+While this can be harder to determine, we can easily break this down into some of the most common generalizations.

-Not All Cards Are Equal
+Not All Cards are Equal